programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 The file signature `FF D8 FF E0` at the beginning confirms that it is a JPEG file.
 A PNG file, as another example, would start with `89 50 4E 47 0D 0A 1A 0A` [^12].
 We can also see metadata fields describing the image’s dimensions, colour depth, and encoding settings.
 The bulk of the file contains compressed image data, which appears as a seemingly random string of hex values.

-{% include figure.html filename="en-or-reverse-engineering-born-digital-artefacts-03.jpeg" alt="The photo shows a rather silly cat on a couch.
-The cat looks upwards and has its tongue out, making it look like a defiant kid.
-It's an orange tabby cat with fluffy fur and the couch is upholstered in grey cotton fabric." caption="Figure 3.
-A cat sitting on a couch." %}

 #### Challenging "Screen Essentialism": The Hybrid Artifact
 While the standard JPEG ends predictably, digital artifacts can have "dual identities" by exploiting how different software "reads" or parses data.
 This challenges "screen essentialism"—the idea that a file is only what the icon on our desktop says it is.